 5. There are more special exhibitions.

-NYBG frequently has special exhibitions, including the orchid show, holiday train show with miniature trains, and NYBG Glow (holiday lights).
-They’ve even had Chihuly exhibitions (in case you don’t know, Dale Chihuly is a renowned glass-blowing artist).
+NYBG frequently has special exhibitions, including the orchid show, holiday train show with miniature trains, NYBG Glow (holiday lights), and other special collaborations with artists.
+They’ve even had Chihuly exhibitions in the past (in case you don’t know, Dale Chihuly is a renowned glass-blowing artist).

-While BBG also has special exhibitions, such as their own holiday light displays called Lightscape, these events seem to be less frequent and not as well-known.
+While BBG also has special exhibitions, such as their own holiday light displays called Lightscape, their events seem to be less frequent overall and not as well-known.

 Reasons to Visit Brooklyn Botanic Garden